pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 competitive advantage in warfare.[^manhattan-project] After World War <span class="roman">II</span>, the National Science Foundation was established in the US to unify the nation's efforts in scientific progress.
-In Europe, research was supported at the national level, and since <span class="oldstyle">1984</span> at the EU level with the [Framework Programmes].
+In Europe, research began to be supported at the national level, and since <span class="oldstyle">1984</span> at the EU level with the [Framework Programmes].

 Isn't this progress?
 I'm not so sure.
 It's all too easy for political